albertoarena/jquery-vibrate/README.md

 `vibrateClass`: name of a CSS class applied when the tag is vibrating, and removed when it stops (default value "")

 `callBack`: This function is called whenever vibration stops.

+Please note that the element will not vibrate when it already is.